denson/superset/README.md

 # Install superset again.
 This step can be skipped also
 pip install superset
-# Almost everything shoudl say already installed.
+# Almost everything should say already installed.
 Make sure no errors.

 # Initialize the database
 superset db upgrade